Package smile.gap

 Tournament selection has become the primary selection technique used for the Genetic Algorithm.
 Basic roulette wheel selection can be used, but sometimes rank selection can be better.
 In general, elitism should be used unless other method is used to save the best found solution.

-This implementation also supports Lamarckian algorithm that is a hybrid of of evolutionary computation and a local improver such as hill-climbing.
+This implementation also supports Lamarckian algorithm that is a hybrid of evolutionary computation and a local improver such as hill-climbing.
 Lamarckian algorithm augments an EA with some hill-climbing during the fitness assessment phase to revise each individual as it is being assessed.
 The revised individual replaces the original one in the population.

 The number of iterations t during each fitness assessment is a knob that adjusts the degree of exploitation in the algorithm.
 If t is very large, then we're doing more hill-climbing and thus more exploiting; whereas if t is very small, then we're spending more time in the outer algorithm and thus doing more exploring.